TomesGmbH/legal-docs/idana-app/terms/en-US.md

 ### Free Trial

 Each customer is entitled to activate the free trial period once, which provides full access to Idana’s features for 30 days according to the service description.
 After the trial period, the account is automatically terminated as long as no chargeable license is purchased.

+The customer is not allowed to create multiple user accounts for multiple use of the free trial period.
+Tomes GmbH reserves the right to deactivate the accounts in case of a violation of this guideline and to claim damages if necessary.
+The registration of several accounts and multiple activation of the test phase by a customer is only permitted if these are used by different persons, e.g. different departments of a clinic.

 ### Paid License